Salsola tragus: Ecology and agricultural management

 Salsola tragus offers shelter for some wildlife.
 Medium-sized deer species make some use of it, but it is mainly of value to small mammals and bird species that normally live close to the ground and shelter under bushes.

-Some livestock species such as camels and some breeds of stock that are adapted to semi-desert conditions will brave the spines when forage becomes scarce.
+Some livestock species, such as camels and some breeds of stock that are adapted to semi-desert conditions, will brave the spines when forage becomes scarce.
 Many goats and some breeds of sheep such as karakul browse the bushes.
 The plant, like many members of the Amaranthaceae, is rich in high-quality proteins with a good balance of essential amino acids, the seed even more so.

-Oxalic acid occurs in a wide range of plants including S. tragus as an adaptation to alkaline, relatively drier soils rich in calcite, gypsum, alumina, and/or other metal ions.
+Oxalic acid occurs in a wide range of plants, including S. tragus, as an adaptation to alkaline, relatively drier soils rich in calcite, gypsum, alumina, and/or other metal ions.
 Oxalic acid forms highly insoluble salts with calcium, aluminum, chromium, copper, lead, and many other transition metals.
 Oxalic acid is produced in specialized parenchyma cells called idioblasts.
-There it binds with excess calcium from plant tissue forming needle-like crystals of calcium oxalate monohydrate inside such cells, called raphides.
-Calcium along with other metal ions are sequestered in idioblast cells, reducing their impact on the rest of the plant's tissues.
-Rhaphides also serve as a deterrent against insect predators, as the sharp crystal injure an insect's digestive tract.
+There it binds with excess calcium from plant tissue, forming needle-like crystals of calcium oxalate monohydrate inside such cells, called raphides.
+Calcium, along with other metal ions, is sequestered in idioblast cells, reducing its impact on the rest of the plant's tissues.
+Rhaphides also serve as a deterrent against insect predators, as the sharp crystals injure an insect's digestive tract.

 Salsola tragus and many related species, including some that are widely regarded as invasive weeds in other countries, are valued in their regions of origin.
 They are adapted to inhospitable environments that do not support many other forage species.
 In Uzbekistan, for example, stems, fruits, and leaves are nutritious year-round camel feed; sheep and goats prefer it in summer, but also to some extent in autumn and winter.
 The fruits are important for fattening camels, goats, and karakul sheep; the fruit may partially substitute for concentrates, especially in autumn and winter.
-In those regions annual Salsola species are known as "solyanki"; they are important as drought- and salt-tolerant forage and form a dominant group in the flora and vegetation of the most challenging environments.
-Some are useful for stabilising shifting sands and for rehabilitation of degraded rangelands such as the saline soil of the red desert of Kyzyl Kum.
+In those regions, annual Salsola species are known as "solyanki"; they are important as drought- and salt-tolerant forage and form a dominant group in the flora and vegetation of the most challenging environments.
+Some are useful for stabilising shifting sands and for the rehabilitation of degraded rangelands, such as the saline soils of the red desert of Kyzyl Kum.
 Some of the species also invade ruderal sites or occur as weeds in cultivated fields.

-Although Salsola still has not won much recognition in contemporary first-world livestock nutrition, this might reflect short memories rather than shortage of evidence for its merits; during the Dust Bowl era, it was credited with having rescued beef cattle husbandry in North America.
-The usual hay crops had failed and when all other sources failed farmers fed their cattle on tumbleweed.
+Although Salsola has not yet received much recognition in contemporary first-world livestock nutrition, this might reflect short memories rather than a lack of evidence for its merits; during the Dust Bowl era, it was credited with rescuing beef cattle husbandry in North America.
+The usual hay crops had failed, and when all other sources failed, farmers fed their cattle on tumbleweed.